awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 #### AWS and Aurora limitations<a name="aurora-multi-master-limitations-aws"></a>

  The following limitations currently apply to the AWS and Aurora features that you can use with multi\-master clusters:
-+  Currently, you can have a maximum of two DB instances in a multi\-master cluster\.
++  Currently, you can have a maximum of four DB instances in a multi\-master cluster\.
 +  Currently, all DB instances in a multi\-master cluster must be in the same AWS Region\.
 +  You can't enable cross\-Region replicas from multi\-master clusters\.
 + Multi\-master clusters are available in the following AWS Regions: